Joey-Foster/MFC-CDT-Numerics/README.md

 # MFC CDT Numerics Course

+Top level scope contains the folders for the 1st and 2nd assignments, as well as some miscellaneous files.
+There are internal READMEs within each folder

 ## Part 1: Finite Difference Methods in 1 space dimension

 Lecturer: Dr. Hillary Weller ([h.weller@reading.ac.uk.](h.weller@reading.ac.uk.))